Getting your Trinity Audio player ready... |

 Lean F.I.R.E. is quite the opposite.
 The goal is to only cover a frugal lifestyle through your passive income.
 You aim to achieve financial independence AND retire EARLY on an investment portfolio of „only“ 1 Million or less.
 Typically you already live off of around 30.000 to 40.000 per year which is around 2.500 to 3.300 per month.
 Some Lean FIRE folks work on the side after retiring early for the luxury they want to afford, if at all.
 Others use geo-arbitrage to relocate to a cheaper place with their Lean FIRE portfolio income.

-If you want to calculate your exact retirement gap we offer a Retirement Gap Calculator for your convenience helping you to calculate the expected hole in your pocket so that you don‘t oversee something you might easily forget which happened to us.
+If that’s sound interesting to you, you first want to calculate the exact retirement gap you expect to have.
+So, how much do you expect to still earn?
+To run your numbers, we offer a Retirement Gap Calculator for your convenience helping you to calculate the expected hole in your pocket so that you don‘t oversee something you might easily forget which happened to us.
 Here‘s a short insight into this Calculator:

 If using a variable withdrawal rate you aim to always cover your early retirement gap and nothing more.
 In this case you can end up with a much bigger portfolio than if you would have used a fixed withdrawal rate which means to always withdraw that rate like 4 %.

-What helped me the most within this transition, was looking at others who had done this before.
-Inspiring role models like Vicki Robin who is seen as one of the founders of the F.I.R.E. movement.
+Vicki Robin is seen as one of the founders of the F.I.R.E. movement.
 I can highly recommend her book „Your Money or Your Life: 9 Steps to Transforming Your Relationship with Money and Achieving Financial Independence“.
-If you order the book or other Amazon items using this link you support us in what we love to do.
 The book quickly became a New York Times and international bestseller featured in the “The Oprah Winfrey Show” and many others.

-A great further resource for your F.I.R.E. journey that I enjoy reading and watching is the blog Our Rich Journey with their own YouTube Channel focusing on retire EARLY and MoneyFlamingo who is all about Semi-FI.
-I also liked Women Who Money being a great resource if you just start learning that „Nothing Happens Without a Plan“ and „How To Do Financial Planning“.
+A great further resource for everyones F.I.R.E. journey that I enjoy reading and watching is the blog Our Rich Journey with their own YouTube Channel focusing on retire EARLY and MoneyFlamingo who is all about Semi FI.
 Another more unique resource is „FinancialResidency“ exclusively dedicated to „Financial planning for doctors with goals“ in the US.
+If you’re from Europe like us you may want to check out the YouTube Channel from Angelo Colombo.
 But this is just a brief excerpt.

 When you walk away today with at least one new idea to improve your personal financial journey towards F.I.R.E.
 I’d love to show you some more in the next post.
 If you haven’t already, you can apply to become a part of the community to not miss any new release.
 For that you can subscribe to our newsletter below in the green footer.